RV Types 101: What to know about each category of RV

 RVs, also called campers, motorhomes, or sometimes just referred to by brand name, fall into several primary categories.

 Motorized RVs provide all-in-one camping solutions.
 They house a living area inside a vehicle with an onboard motor.
-A stereotypical tour bus is a motorized RV.
+A stereotypical tour bus is a motorized RV with RV Class types.

 Within that category, you’ll find Class A RVs, Class B RVs, and Class C RVs.
 Class A’s represent the largest and heaviest RV types.
 Built on a modified van chassis, Class B’s sometimes also get called camper vans.
 And Class C’s have a truck chassis and an over-cab sleeping compartment.